pengming273/dolomite.js/README.md

 npm install
 ```

-Start the `Development Server` which will automatically build your code for ES5 compliance and put it into the `lib` directory
+Start the `Development Server` which will automatically build your code for ES5 compliance and put it into the `lib_dev` directory

 ```shell
 npm start